 Chill’s welcoming personality and honesty allow her to connect with students, both for the career planning process and on a more personal level.
 “Students come to talk, to ask questions that may be unrelated to career stuff,” she observes.
 “It makes them more comfortable.”

 Having worked in the corporate sector and higher education, in addition to attending graduate school, Chill understands the employment process from all angles.
-As a Career Accelerator Program manager, Chill now draws on all her experiences to develop curriculum for several classes she teaches as part of UDayton Global, as well as to work one-on-one with students, helping them achieve their goals.
+As a Career Services program manager, Chill now draws on all her experiences to develop curriculum for several classes she teaches as part of UDayton Global, as well as to work one-on-one with students, helping them achieve their goals.

 “Being a student,” explains Chill, who is currently earning a second master’s degree, “I look at what my professors do as peers and how that impacts the function and efficiency of class.
 If they create something great and super engaging, I want to try and use that in my own classes.”

 Because of the coronavirus pandemic, students have the option to interact with Chill remotely since Spring 2020.
 Surprisingly, many positive changes resulted from the all-virtual setup, including being able to offer more accessibility than imagined.

 “When students need us, they know we are there,” she says.
 The flexibility of meeting virtually offers more opportunities to connect.

 “Students are also much more discerning with how they spend their time,” notes Chill.
 As such, she has worked closely with the central career center to get student feedback and rework the programs she teaches each semester.
 “Previously, students showed up because there was free food,” she says, only partially joking.
 “The programs are [now] much more intentionally designed.”